-The indexation allowance on capital gains within companies will cease from 1 January 2018.
-For gains after that date the allowance will be given up to December 2017, but not beyond then.
+The indexation allowance on capital gains within companies ceased from 1 January 2018.
+Gains after that date will be given the allowance up to December 2017, but not beyond then.

 In 2016 the Chancellor announced that losses incurred from April 2017 that are carried forward will be able to be used against profits from other income streams.
 However if profits exceed £5m the amount of profits that can be offset by losses carried forward will be restricted to 50%.